rconegliam/UbuntuHadoopDocker/README.md

-# Ongoing Project
+# Project - v1: Spark (Scala) running on Yarn
-We are building a Hadoop cluster using Docker to build a developing environment.
+We have built a Hadoop cluster using Docker to build a developing environment.
 Currently, we were able to build Spark 2.4.5 to run on Hadoop 2.7.
 This should serve as a reference when building a develop environment.
+The next step would be to build a 3 node cluster in order to get a better understanding of Hadoop's ecossystem, but this should be added in future releases.

 # Starting up